 - "Adaptive Preferences and a Theory of Desirability."
-Paper presented at Rocky Mountain Ethics Congress (RoME IV), Boulder, CO, August 4–7, 2011.
+Paper presented at Rocky Mountain Ethics Congress (RoME IV), University of Colorado–Boulder, Boulder, CO, August 4–7, 2011.

 - "Practical Coherence: A Constructivist Solution to Some Naturalistic Doubts About Moral Intuitions."
-Paper presented at "Naturalisms in Ethics" conference, Auckland, New Zealand, July 14–15, 2011.
+Paper presented at "Naturalisms in Ethics" conference, University of Auckland, Auckland, New Zealand, July 14–15, 2011.

 - "It's My Life: The Experience Machine and the Endowment Effect."
-Paper presented at the 5th Annual Meeting of the Midwest Ethics Society, Springfield, MO, April 30, 2011.
+Paper presented at the 5th Annual Meeting of the Midwest Ethics Society, Missouri State University, Springfield, MO, April 30, 2011.